Nanospaziale/Bandit-WriteUps/bandit/level11.md

 > | 0100 1101 | 0100 0001 | 0100 1110 |
 > | 010011 | 010100 | 000101 | 001110 |
 >
 > In the first line we can observe three bytes in binary representing the word M-A-N.
+>
 > In the second line, we have the division that ***Base64*** encoding do to convert letters from ASCII to Base64.
+>
 > If we analyze the base64 table (Available here - [Base64 tables](https://en.wikipedia.org/wiki/Base64)) we can see that our quartet of 6 bits converted can be organized like this:
 > 010011 = T
 > 010100 = U
 > 000101 = F
 > 001110 = O
 >
+> At this point we have understood how ***Base64*** works, but only with resultant bits multiple of three (24/3=8%0).
+> ***
+> What happens if the resultants groups are not multiple of 3?
+>
+> Take for example the letter M, in ASCII table is the code 0100 1101 in binary.
+> If we start dividing in 6 bits we can see that the first group will be 010011.
+> For the second we do not have enough numbers, so we fill the missing part of the group (6 bits) with zeros.
+The final result will be 01-0000.
+> We do this things only with the groups that are not finished.
+> We have now two set of 6 bits:
+> 010011 and 010000.
+> Due the fact that ***Base64*** works in groups of 4 set of bits, we complete the remaining part with the symbol *"="*.
+> The final result will be: **TQ==**.

 </details>
 <img width="810" height="396" alt="image" src="https://github.com/user-attachments/assets/a3f8f9b1-4506-45a3-8f4e-f35f5d028527" />
 <img width="490" height="82" alt="image" src="https://github.com/user-attachments/assets/83b15e6b-bd24-4897-9dae-47b415cc44cd" />